Wellable

 A wellness incentive program can significantly boost engagement and encourage even the most reluctant individuals to participate in health initiatives.
 By understanding what drives employees and designing a clear system of rewards, you can create a program that makes wellness appealing, achievable, and gratifying.

-What Is A Wellness Incentive?
+What Is a Wellness Incentive?

 A wellness incentive is a reward offered to employees as motivation to participate in company wellness programs.
 Incentives can range from physical rewards like fitness gear and gift cards to more experiential rewards like extra paid time off or public recognition.
 The goal is to kickstart healthy habits, encourage wellness program engagement, and support sustained well-being.

-Why Should You Include Incentives In A Wellness Program?
+Why Should You Include Incentives in a Wellness Program?

 Implementing a wellness rewards program offers several benefits: